JL-commits-web/ITNT3302--AppDev/README.md

 # ITNT3302--AppDev
 Good afternoon sir JM, here is link of the video that contains our UI proposal.
-Though we wanted it to be uploaded here in Github repository, the file was too large for it to be uploaded.
+Though we wanted it to be uploaded here in Github repository, the file was too large for us to upload the video presentation.
+Thank you po.

 Group 1